 You can get a CN22 template from:

-Any UK Royal Mail Post Office branch will provide you with one, which you can complete it by hand; securely attach it to the front of your package and arrange postage.
+- Any UK Royal Mail Post Office branch, which you can complete by hand; securely attach it to the front of your consignment and arrange postage.

-Alternatively, download a FREE CN22 template here; fill-it in; print it; securely attach it to the front of your package and arrange postage.
+- Alternatively, you can download a FREE CN22 template here; fill it in; print it; securely attach it to the front of your consignment and arrange postage.

 How do I complete a CN22?